Skip to main content

 Verification

-After syncing, you should see the systemprompt.io plugin in your Cowork sidebar.
-The Context panel should show the Skill manager connector and available skills.
+After importing, you should see the merged plugin in your Cowork sidebar.
+Skills and slash commands from all your plugins are available immediately.

 Step 5: Run /onboarding